Redresses of the Straleb Vessel

 Straleb

 The Straleb security vessel is based on a sketch by Rick Sternbach.
 This sketch is depicted in Star Trek: The Magazine, June 2002.
 Just like the teleplay of the episode calls for, it is an overall primitive looking boxy vessel with a rounded command section with characteristic cut-outs on the top and bottom halves, rudimentary wings (possibly the warp engines) and rocket exhausts at the very aft end.
 The finished studio model deviates from this sketch, however.
 Most obviously there are many more hull details and the rocket engines are different.
-Nevertheless, the widespread depiction of the ship in the Star Trek Fact Files is nearly identical to Sternbach's sketch so it can be taken as granted that the graphic artist used this as a reference, rather than an actual screen capture or model photo.
+Nevertheless, the depiction of the ship in the Star Trek Fact Files is nearly identical to Sternbach's sketch so it can be taken as granted that the graphic artist used this as a reference, rather than an actual screen capture or model photo.

 Like the Atlec ship that appears in the same episode, the Straleb security vessel is small compared to the Enterprise-D (some 150m), yet there is supposed to be a bridge not unlike on a Federation ship.